FutureShockco/crosswars.docs/market.md

 # How to get CWD?
 There are 3 different ways to obtain CWD tokens:
-- Participate to the IDO
+- Participate in the IDO
 - Earn it from ingame prizepool
 - Buy it on a decentralized exchange